 The castle was built on a low, rocky hill, connected in the Middle Ages with the Bojnice settlement by wood and earth fortifications (replaced by stone walls only in the 17th century).
 The original castle from the 13th-14th century consisted of a perimeter ditch and defensive walls of an oval shape, crowned with a breastwork with a battlement.
 A residential building was attached to the inner face of the wall on the east side.
 The water was provided by a cistern on the courtyard, connected through a cave under the castle with a nearby lake.

 At the end of the 15th century, the stronghold was extended by another, outer ring of defensive walls, surrounding the entire upper castle and separating the surrounding belt of the outer bailey.
 New fortifications were carried out in straight lines, and towers were located in the corners.
-Among them was a four-sided north tower housing the gate passage, and the other on the eastern side, also four-sided, was facing the settlement.
+Among them was a four-sided north tower of dimensions of 7.5 x 8.5 meters, housing a gate passage closed with a drawbridge.
+The other tower on the eastern side, also four-sided, was facing the settlement.
 The next ones were located on the south and south-west sides.

 In the 16th century, the upper castle was reinforced with a semi-cylindrical cannon tower from the east side.
 A pentagonal bastion was also erected on the north side, protruding entirely in front of the perimeter of the outer defensive wall and connected to the newly created zwinger (outer) wall.
 Another bastion was placed on the opposite, southern side of the fortifications, and the four-sided gate tower was preceded by a foregate.
 During the Turzon times, the residential buildings of the upper castle were also enlarged (among others, the northern wing equipped with a wide staircase was enlarged and rebuilt) and due to the thinness of the free space on the oldest courtyard, new buildings were erected on the surrounding outer ward, which in effect was divided into two parts.

-Currently, the neo-gothic building houses exhibitions of an artistic and historical museum.
-One of the most unique and valuable works is a late-gothic paintings set.
+Today, the castle has a neo-Gothic, “fairy-tale” form, the result of a thorough reconstruction at the turn of the 19th and 20th centuries.
+The early Gothic wall is visible in places where the modern plaster fell off on the facades of the upper ward.
+The towers and bastions of the outer perimeter date back to the Gothic period, all of them transformed to a greater or lesser extent.
+The core of the walls of the outer gatehouse is late Gothic, but its foregate dates back to the Renaissance period.
+There are few original architectural details (e.g. the early Gothic portal of a residential building of the upper ward, discovered under the plaster, bricked-up merlons of the upper ward).
+The neo-gothic rooms houses exhibitions of an artistic and historical museum.
+One of the most unique and valuable works is a late-Gothic paintings set.
 The stalactite cave under the castle, which is connected to a deep well, is also part of the castle exhibition.
 The annual International Festival of Ghosts and Spooks, is the best known of the many events taking place in the castle.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.